 You rewrite a lot of code, without being prompted to, whenever you feel like it.

 Solution: There should be a good reason why something needs to be rewritten.
-If so, communicate your refactor with code-owners and get at least one person to sign-off on your changes.
+If so, communicate your refactor with codeowners and get other engineers to sign off on your changes.

 You forcefully extend an existing paradigm to fit your new feature without thinking about how it could be reworked.

 Solution: No one is a soothsayer.
 No one knows the future.
-What exists today does not take into account what you are trying to do for tomorrow.
-If you’re shoving a square peg into a round hole, take some time and think about your strategy.
+What exists today does not take into account what you’re trying to do tomorrow.
+If you’re shoving a square peg into a round hole, take a moment and rethink your strategy.

 You write too much code.